 The faculty in the liberal studies graduate program vary across multiple disciplines to provide a broad spectrum of knowledge and course offerings for students.
 They are experts in their field and passionate about their subject matter.
 They are anxious to share their knowledge with their students and promote dialogue and further exploration of the course material.

-The list below provides a thumbnail sketch of the professional interests and background for faculty teaching in Summer 2013
+The list below provides a thumbnail sketch of the professional interests and background for faculty teaching in Summer and Fall 2015:

 Randall Donaldson is an Associate Professor of German in the Department of Modern Languages and Literatures and Director of the Liberal Studies Program.
 He has taught in the Liberal Studies program since the mid-eighties.
 Dr. Donaldson did his doctoral work at Johns Hopkins, where he developed a special interest in German-American literary relations.
 He has made numerous presentations on German-American culture and published a number of articles on the topic as well.
 He currently edits the Report, the journal of the Society for the History of the Germans in Maryland, and is working on a book on the history of the German element in Maryland.

 Graham McAleer was born and raised in England, and attended universities in England, Canada, Belgium and the USA.
 He is especially interested in moral theory, phenomenology, medieval philosophy, and social and political theory.
 His most recent book is To Kill Another: Homicide and Natural Law (Transaction, 2010).